EPL to punish virus rule breaches; 10 Villa players positive - WHIZ News

-The outbreak at Villa threatens its Premier League games next week but the team will still contest its FA Cup match against Liverpool on Friday using only youth players.
+The outbreak at Villa threatens its Premier League games next week but the team still was able to contest its FA Cup match against Liverpool on Friday, using only youth players in a 4-1 loss to the English champion in the third round.

 In games, players have become more lax and the league wants them to minimize contact.
 Clubs were told in a letter from the league that handshakes, hugging and shirt-swapping should stop, in an attempt to limit the risk of COVID-19 spreading — particularly with a more transmissible variant of the disease circulating in England.